European-Unified-ID/EUID-docs/docs/guides/integration-options-publisher-web.md

 Generating the EUID token on the server side has the following advantages:

-- You can keep your <Link href="../ref-info/glossary-uid#gl-dii">directly identifying information (DII)</Link> entirely on the server side.
+- You can keep your <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> entirely on the server side.
 - If your development resources are back-end developers, you might prefer a server-side integration.
 - For server-side Prebid integration, there is no requirement to update to the latest Prebid version, as long as your version is 7.53.0 or later.